Change to view Australian and NZ students' course information. You are viewing international students' course information.

 There are no closing dates for international applicants.
 We encourage you to apply as soon as you decide on the course you wish to study, to help you with visa requirements.

-Please send the following documents along with your F Form to QUT.
+Please send the following documents along with your application form (F Form) to QUT.
 You may post or e-mail your application.

 - All documents requested on the F form